PBHYB/CSC413/README.md

 - Install data: `kaggle competitions download -c planttraits2024`

 ### How to run on remote:
-set up the virtual enviornment and then run this command
+use `pip install virtualenv` to install virtual enviornment. use `virtualenv 413` & `source 413/bin/activate` to build up your virtual env. run `pip install -r requirements.txt` to install dependencies. run this command to run your model.
 ```
  srun -p csc401 --gres gpu python model.py
 ```